ibm-cloud-docs/watson-assistant/segment-event-reference.md

 ## Action Started
 {: #segment-event-reference-action-started}

-Sent when processing of an action (including subactions) begins.
+Sent when processing of an action begins.

 | Property                | Type     | Description |
 |-------------------------|----------|-------------|